jvanaert/dotfiles/README.md

 Most of these will be personal notes to myself, as a form of reminder.

-## Remember to get
+## Remember, you already have
-They are required for config files .vimrc and .zshrc
+They are required for config files .vimrc and .zshrc and should be loaded automatically due to them being loaded in these files
   - [Vundle for vim](https://github.com/gmarik/vundle)
   - [Antigen for zsh](https://github.com/zsh-users/antigen)